scrapy/scrapy/docs/topics/api.rst

        Set of :class:`crawlers <scrapy.crawler.Crawler>` created by the :meth:`crawl` method.

-    .. attribute:: crawl_deferreds

-       Set of the `deferreds`_ return by the :meth:`crawl` method.
-This collection it's useful for keeping track of current crawling state.

     .. method:: crawl(spidercls, \*args, \**kwargs)

        This method sets up the crawling of the given `spidercls` with the